asontu/PureSQLUnitTesting/DOCS.md

 Installation
 ------------

-To install, simply run the `DeployObjects.sql` and `RunUnitTests.sql` files on the SQL server instance where the UnitTests will be run.
+To install, simply run the `Release.sql` file on the SQL server instance where the UnitTests will be run.

 Prepare Stored Proc for testing
 -------------------------------